 New research from cosmetic surgery experts MYA reveals the biggest body and beauty trends of the past decade (2007–2017) and identifies the celebrities and viral movements that inspired them.
-From bigger bums, to contouring, to ombré hair, the research utilises Google Trends data to highlight exactly when the trends began and peaked.
+From bigger bums, contouring, breast reconstruction after cancer, to ombré hair, the research utilises Google Trends data to highlight exactly when the trends began and peaked.

 The research also showcases how much the idolised female shape and look has changed, from the 1950s to today.
 The ever-changing body shape ideals and the most popular hair and make-up trends of each decade are illustrated, alongside the celebrity icons of the time who inspired each look.